 3. Do we really need AI training for employees in every department?

-Yes, at least at a foundational level, because AI is embedded in email, Office, CRM and HR tools across all departments, and uneven ai training programs create both GDPR risks and unequal development chances.
+Yes, at least at a foundational level, because AI is embedded in email, Office, CRM and HR tools across all departments.
+Uneven AI training programs also create avoidable data risks and unequal development chances.

 4. How can we measure whether our AI training program is working?